Sharaal/screeps.com/master/README.md

 - If there is a missing structures, depending on the controller level and the amount of sources, they will be outputted in the console

-# Ideas

-- Add "renew" functionality:
-  - Finish implementation of the "renew" activity, run it for creeps, which are currently besides the spawn
-  - Creeps which can't be rebuild (body larger as the room can build) should go always to the spawn to "renew"

-- Automatically building structures possible?
-  - Find out which structures are buildable (extensions, towers, storage) depending on the room controller level
-  - Find out which positions on the map are good to use (extensions and towers near to the source, storage directly beside the source)
-  - Build roads between the buildings

-- Automatically "claim" functionality:
-  - Activity "claim" which selects an adjoining room with a neutral controller and move to / claim it
-  - Role "claim" with condition only to build if the gcl is higher as the amount of own rooms including to count the creeps which are already on the way to claim and only if there is an adjoining room with a neutral controller
-  - Add the role to all room spawn level which have enough energy to build a creep with "claim" and "move" body parts